mvandermade/handy-commando/NetBSD.md

 - xdm isn't self explainatory, things like full screen do not exist.
 - if xdm crashes remember the shortcut CTRL+ALT+F1, the app ```top``` and ```kill```
 - Don't use an external display with xdm.
 It destroyed my entire xdm config.
 Terminals are fine (they simply clone based on your first display).
+- xdm failsafe mode is useless... you are left without anything to launch new applications.
+At this point I would recommend a reinstall of the complete NetBSD, since I didn't find any quick tutorial on how to fix all the damage (the pointer was clipping the display at this point too...).
 - The backspace and delete key do not always work (in ```vi``` for example).
 - Touchpad rightclick area hard to use
 - Two finger scrolling not working (instead there is 1 finger scrolling).